-The 2018 Georgia General Assembly session met for 40 days between January 8 and March 29, 2018.
-Scott Maxwell, legislative liaison for GPHA, provided periodic reports on legislative activity concerning public health throughout the state legislative session.
+The 2019 Georgia General Assembly session us now underway.
+Scott Maxwell, legislative liaison for GPHA, will provide periodic reports on legislative activity concerning public health throughout the state legislative session.

 2018 Policy Positions: